Saturday, July 28, 2018 | 2:00PM

 This program is included in museum admission.
 Seating is limited.

-This dynamic panel discussion includes Camille “Mimi” Borders, Terri Bolds, Dr. Robin Martin and legendary hip-hop pioneer, MC Lyte, who will share their insights on a range of topics related to Black women.
+This program will include an opening keynote regarding entrepreneurship advancement for women by Legendary Hip Hop pioneer, MC Lyte, followed by a dynamic panel including Camille "Mimi" Borders, Terri Bolds and Dr. Robin Martin, who will share their insights on range of topics related to Black women.

 Meet the Panelists